s-knibbs/s-knibbs.github.io/_posts/2016-09-21-testing-chocolatey.md

 </packages>
 ```

-Unfortunately, there isn't currently a way to [generate this XML automatically](https://github.com/chocolatey/choco/issues/357) from the list of installed packages, so I created a [small Python script](https://gist.github.com/s-knibbs/e3255f3d862da87827d7ae651b9cafb9) to do this by calling `choco list --localonly`.
+There isn't currently a way to [generate this XML automatically](https://github.com/chocolatey/choco/issues/357) from the list of installed packages though.
+So I created a [small Python script](https://gist.github.com/s-knibbs/e3255f3d862da87827d7ae651b9cafb9) to do this by calling `choco list --localonly`.
 The script requires [Jinja](http://jinja.pocoo.org/) for the XML template which can be installed with:

 ```
 pip install jinja
 ```

+### Conclusions

 From my initial experience, Chocolatey seems to work pretty well.
 I was able to convert many of the manually installed applications on my machine to 'Chocolatey' installs by re-installing these with `choco install`.